HomeBlogTAFE vs University in Australia: Which Path Suits Your Migration Goals?

 2. 2.You can earn more.
 Higher-paying jobs (accountants, engineers, IT professionals) are easier to secure with a degree, and higher income helps meet PR points requirements.

 3. 3.Graduate visa pathway.
-The subclass 485 graduate visa is designed specifically for university graduates and offers a direct bridge to permanent residency — with up to 4-6 years depending on your qualification level.
+The subclass 485 graduate visa is designed specifically for university graduates and offers a direct bridge to permanent residency - with 2 to 3 years depending on your qualification level (longer in regional areas via a second 485).

 4. 4.Employer sponsorship.
 University graduates are more attractive to employers for visa sponsorship, opening doors to employer-nominated schemes.